 Darts are useful for making holes in tyres or pressure tents, or delivering a dose of drug or poison.
 A catty-dart takes one dose of poison or drug.

 Darts can be designed so they can be launched from standard catapults.
 Launchers specifically intended as dart launchers may have a ring rather than a pouch.

 Darts with frangible warheads may be constructed.
 In effect these resemble paintball rounds, delivering a dose of liquid or powder without seriously damaging the target.
 Contents other than paint are, of course, possible.

-Catty-darts can be hand thrown like bo-shuriken or fei biao.
-Treat as a small throwing knife, (Thrust-1 Imp) They can be also used in close combat and are treated as a small knife or dagger, with a -1 to skill and an additional -1 to parry for a total of -2.
+Catty-darts can be hand-thrown like bo-shuriken or fei biao.
+Treat as a small throwing knife (Thrust-1 Imp), range ST-5/ST. They can be also used in close combat and are treated as a small knife or dagger, with a -1 to skill and an additional -1 to parry for a total of -2.

 An incendiary dart contains one dose of pyrogel or thermite analogue.
-The dart body is make from materials that will readily be consumed by flame.
+The dart body is made from materials that will readily be consumed by flame.
 Treat as a strong storm-match.
-An incendiary dart is relatively small so a material will have to be dry and inflammable to be successfully ignited.
+An incendiary dart is relatively small, so a material will have to be dry and inflammable to be successfully ignited.

 Catapults can launch larger arrows or grenades, but at suitable penalties for weight and awkwardness.